 MA 310 - Linear Algebra

 An introduction to linear algebra and its applications.
 Topics covered include systems of linear equations, matrix algebra, vector spaces, determinants, eigenvalues and eigenvectors, and diagonalization of matrices.

+Four credits.

+Prerequisite(s): MA 180

 MA 330 - Mathematical Statistics I

 A study of probability distributions and their application to statistical inference.
-Topics include conditional probability and independence, Bayes' Rule, discrete and continuous probability distributions, Tchebysheff's Theorem, and the Central Limit
+Topics include conditional probability and independence, Bayes' Rule, discrete and continuous probability distributions, Tchebysheff's Theorem, and the Central Limit Theorem.

-Theorem.
+Four credits.

+Prerequisite(s): MA 180

 MA 340 - Mathematical Statistics II

 A study of probability distributions and their application to statistical inference.
 Topics include estimation, large and small sample hypothesis testing, linear regressions, and analysis of variance.

+Four credits.

+Prerequisite(s): MA 330

+-

-MA 350 - Complex Variables
+MA 350 Complex Variables

 Topics for discussion include complex numbers and their properties, analytic functions, integration in the complex plane, Cauchy's integral formula, Taylor and Laurent series, and methods of contour integration.

+Four credits.

+Prerequisite(s): MA 180

 MA 360 - Modern Geometry

 An axiomatic approach to Euclidean and non-Euclidean geometry with an integration of interactive geometric software.

+Four credits.

 MA 370 - Numerical Analysis

 A study of numerical methods for function evaluation, solution of equations, approximation and interpolation, integration, differential equations, and linear systems.

+Four credits.

+Prerequisite(s): MA 180

 MA 390 - Graph Theory and Combinatorics

 Modern graph theory and combinatorics at an introductory level.
 Topics covered are: directed, undirected and weighted graphs, Euler and Hamiltonian circuits, trees, and vertex colourings.

+Four credits.

 MA 400 - Independent Study

 MA 410 - Advanced Calculus I

 Designed to bridge the gap between manipulative elementary calculus and theoretical real analysis.
 The fundamentals of elementary calculus are treated in a more rigorous manner.
 Topics covered include mathematical induction, sequences, series, and continuity.

+Four credits.

+Prerequisite(s): MA 180

 MA 420 - Advanced Calculus II

 Designed to bridge the gap between manipulative elementary calculus and theoretical real analysis.
 The fundamentals of elementary calculus are treated in a more rigorous manner.
 Topics covered include sequences and series of functions, differentiation, and the Riemann integral.

+Four credits.

+Prerequisite(s): MA 410

 MA 430 - Modern Algebra

 A study of algebraic systems, including groups, rings, and fields.

+Four credits.

+Prerequisite(s): MA 180

 MA 450 - History of Mathematics

 Introduction to the history and development of mathematics from prehistory to the present.

+Four credits.

+Prerequisite(s): MA 180

 MA 480 - Topics in Mathematics

 This course will consist of a detailed investigation of a topic important to contemporary mathematics.
 The topic will be chosen by the department for its relevance to current mathematical thought and its accessibility to students.

+Four credits.

 Prerequisite(s): MA 180 or permission of the instructor.

 MA 490 - Internship

+Four credits.